moderndatacompany/dataos.info/docs/learn_new/dp_foundations1_learn_track/build_pipeline/index.md

-By the end of this process, you have successfully created a batch data pipeline that automated the transfer of customer data from Azure blob storage to PostgreSQL.
+> By the end of this process, you have successfully created a batch data pipeline that automated the transfer of customer data from Azure blob storage to PostgreSQL.

 ## Troubleshooting

 Need help debugging issues like Depot creation failures or ingestion/transformation errors?
 Refer to the [Troubleshooting Guide](/learn_new/troubleshooting/).
 You can find information to diagnose and resolve problems.

-## Hands on exercise: Ingest Product Data
+## Hands on exercise

 Ready to take on your next data pipeline challenge?
 Follow the same steps and start building your own workflows in DataOS to transfer product data for the example use case.

 ???
-"Click here to see Workflow for ingesting Product data from Azure blob storage to DataOS Lakehouse"
+"Click here to see Workflow for ingesting Product data from Azure blob storage to PostgreSQL"
     ```yaml
     # Important: Replace 'xx' with your initials to personalize and distinguish the resource you’ve created.
     version: v1